REIKI IN THE UK (2018)

 Cherry Lodge Cancer Care is completely dependent on voluntary contributions (due to the cutting of the NHS and local government grants).
 Therefore it is an independent charity that is committed to improving the quality of life for people living with cancer, their carers, family, and friends.
 They work alongside the clinical care of the NHS in an area centered on Barnet and covering much of North London and South Hertfordshire.
 Oh, did I mention they offer Reiki?

 IN REIKI WE TRUST

-Finally, Dori-Michelle Beeler has written the book “An Ethnographic Account of Reiki Practice in Britain”, whose appendix displays a list of 21 trusts that offer Reiki at their local hospitals.
+As you can tell from this article so far, the trusts are the main promotors and integrators of Reiki in the clinical settings.
+A very complete reference was written by Dori-Michelle Beeler, and her book “An Ethnographic Account of Reiki Practice in Britain”, displays an appendix with a list of 21 trusts that offer Reiki at their local hospitals.

 But this post wouldn’t be complete if I don’t mention the Sam Buxton Sunflower Healing Trust.
 Actually, the SBSHT had a big part in my original post, but now that I have updated it, I have decided to be fair and give it a single post of its own (click here to read it), because this Trust is doing what I call Phase 2, which is not only doing Reiki in Hospitals, but also being part of the clinical staff and having communication and feedback with other professionals, with its corresponding payment, so they are no longer voluntaries, therefore acknowledged as members of the medical community

 So far you can see that almost all Reiki coverage is being funded by Trusts, but there are some exceptions.
 BMI HEALTHCARE is an independent private healthcare provider, with a total of 59 hospitals and healthcare facilities (up to 2016) across the UK.
 And they have a Complementary Therapies Program in which Reiki Therapy is included.